 - The class pattern worker adds the attribute seniority and extends the definition of computeSalary.
-The salary for a worker is a function of the noOfHours being worked and the seniority of the worker. - The class pattern salesman adds the attribute noOfSoldUnits and describes another extension of computeSalary.
-The salary for a salesman is a function of the noOfHours being worked and thenoOfSoldUnits. - The symbol " describe the fact that the definition of computeSalary from the superpattern employee is extended.
+The salary for a worker is a function of the totalHours being worked and the seniority of the worker. - The class pattern salesman adds the attribute noOfSoldUnits and describes another extension of computeSalary.
+The salary for a salesman is a function of the totalHours being worked and the noOfSoldUnits. - The symbol '::<' describe the fact that the definition of computeSalary from the superpattern employee is extended.